osama10/basic_django/README.md

 # Getting started with Django
-A basic Django project for getting my hand dirty on it's various concepts The concepts that I practised in this projects are
+I have created a small blogs app for getting my hands dirty on Django's various concepts The concepts that I practised in this projects are

 - Models